General contact: email@example.com

 Tel.: +(33) 1 45 24 9210

-Before joining the OECD and the TALIS team in September 2015, Kjetil Helgeland worked in the department for statistics at the Norwegian Directorate for Education and Training.
+Before joining the OECD and the TALIS team in September 2015 to work on the Initial Teacher Preparation (ITP) study, Kjetil Helgeland worked in the department for statistics at the Norwegian Directorate for Education and Training.
 He spent most of his seven years at the directorate managing data collection, creating statistics and designing indicators on upper secondary education.
 During his time at the directorate he also represented Norway in the INES-NESLI network.
 He has a Master in Sociology from the University of Oslo.

 Tel.: +(33) 1 85 55 60 83

 Noémie Le Donné joined the OECD Directorate for Education and Skills in June 2014, where she worked on the PISA-based Test for Schools project before moving to the TALIS team in July 2015.
 Prior to joining the OECD, Noémie Le Donné was a research fellow at the Centre for Research in Economics and Statistics (Quantitative Sociology Unit), at the National Institute for Demographic Studies and at the Observatory of Social Change.
 Noémie Le Donné holds a PhD in Sociology from Sciences Po Paris – her doctoral research focused on the effects of educational policies on social inequalities in skills – and is an alumnus of ENSAE (Paris Graduate School of Economics, Statistics and Finance).